-Install a 32-bit or 64-bit edition of Windows 10 on the render machine.
+Install a 64-bit edition of Windows 10 or 11 on the render machine.
 The following subsections can be used as guidance for installing the various supported operating systems.

-Guidance for installing Windows 10
+Guidance for installing Windows 10 or 11

-Here is a typical install session for Windows 10.
-Installation requirements for customers vary widely so the following is provided to give general guidance for the installation process.
-Keep in mind that Microsoft is constantly changing the installation process so the directions below are unlikely to directly match what you will encounter during an actual Windows installation:

-On Windows Setup Screen

-- Language to install: English (United States). - Time and currency format: English (United States). - Keyboard or input method: US. - \circ Click Next. - Click Install now. - Enter a valid product key and click Next. - Accept the license terms if you agree and click Next. - Choose Custom: Install Windows only (advanced). - Choose or create a partition to install Windows to and click Next. - Wait for Windows to copy and install itself. - On "Get going fast", it is highly recommended that you click on Customize settings to reduce the data sent to Microsoft. - Turn off all "Personalization" and "Location" settings, and click Next. - Turn off all "Connectivity and error reporting settings" and click Next. - Turn off all "Browser, protection, and update settings" and click Next. - On "Who owns this PC?", click My organization to join a domain or click I own it to create a local account.
-It is recommended that you click I own it unless the render machine really has to be in a domain.
-Render does not require any domain functionality. - Once you click on I own it, click Skip this step. - On Create an account for this PC: - For User name, enter RenderUser (without any spaces).
-You may use a user name other than RenderUser.
-If you do, remember to use that user name throughout this document in place of RenderUser. - For Password, enter a password and remember it. - For Reenter password, enter the same password again.

-- For Password hint, enter something (it is required). - Click Finish.
+Here are tips while installing Windows 10 or 11 for smoother and better performing render operations.
+Installation requirements for customers vary widely so this document does not attempt to provide a step-by-step installation of the Render machine's operating system.
+During OS installation, the following recommendations are offered:

-When asked if you want to allow your PC to be discoverable by other PCs and devices on the network, click No.

-Install the latest Hyper-V Integration Services or VMware Tools if desired/necessary

-Go to the Desktop, right click on the time on the task bar, and click Adjust date/time.

-- \circ $\;$ Adjust the time zone to the correct one if necessary. - \circ $\,$ Close the settings.
+Turn off all "Personalization" and "Location" settings.
+Turn off all "Connectivity" and "Error reporting" settings.
+When asked if you want to allow your PC to be discoverable by other PCs and devices on the network, click $\underline{\text{No}}$ .
+Install the latest Hyper-V Integration Services or VMware Tools if desired/necessary Go to the Desktop, right click on the time on the task bar, and click Adjust date/time .
+Adjust the time zone to the correct one if necessary.Close the settings.
 Adjust the properties on the Network Adapter so that they are correct for your networking environment.

-Live tiles on the start screen can cause a lot of unintended network traffic and will slow the rendering process with the additional CPU and I/O needed to update them.

-- Go to the desktop and right click on the Windows start button. - Type gpedit.msc and press Enter. - Navigate to User Configuration\Administrative Templates\Start Menu and Task Bar\Notifications in the left panel. - In the right pane, double click on Turn off tile notification, check the Enabled button, and click OK.
+Live tiles on the start screen can cause a lot of unintended network traffic and will slow the rendering process with the additional CPU and I/O needed to update them. o Go to the desktop and right click on the Windows start button.
+Type gpedit.msc and press Enter.
+Navigate to User Configuration\Administrative Templates\Start Menu and Task Bar\Notifications in the left panel.
+In the right pane, double click on Turn off tile notification, check the Enabled button, and click $OK$ .
 To prevent the App Store from installing something or doing something that might disrupt rendering, it is best to disable it.

-- \circ Go to the desktop and right click on the Windows start button. - Type gpedit.msc and press Enter. - Navigate to Computer ConfigurationAdministrative TemplatesWindows ComponentsStore in the left panel. - In the right pane, double click on Turn off Automatic Download of updates on Win8 machines, check the Enabled button, and click OK. - In the right pane, double click on Turn off Automatic Download and install of updates, check the Enabled button, and click OK. - In the right pane, double click on Turn off the offer to update to the latest version of Windows, check the Enabled button, and click OK. - In the right pane, double click on Turn off the Store application, check the Enabled button, and click OK.
+Go to the desktop and right click on the Windows start button.
+Type gpedit.msc and press Enter.

+o Navigate to Computer Configuration\Administrative Templates\Windows

+Components\Store in the left panel.